nirvanasupermind/skink/SPEC.md

 This chapter specifies the lexical structure of Skink. -->

 # 1 Introduction
 Skink is a small, statically typed, interpreted programming language.
 It emphasizes prototype-based code.

-It is especially suited to numeric computation and scientific computing.
+Skink is especially suited to numeric computation and scientific computing.

 # 2 Lexical Structure
 This chapter specifies the lexical structure of Skink.